 Baked Eggs in Sweet Potatoes

-Cut baked sweet potatoes in half and carefully scoop out the center of each half, leaving a about 1/2 inch border of sweet potato left.
+- Cut baked sweet potatoes in half and carefully scoop out the center of each half, leaving about ½ inch border of sweet potato left.